joeavanzato/RetrievIR/README.md

 ### What is it?

-RetrievIR ['Retriever'] is a script to help Incident Responders gather forensically-useful artifacts from both local and remote hosts.
+RetrievIR ['Retriever'] is a light-weight PowerShell script built to help Incident Responders gather forensically-useful artifacts from both local and remote hosts.

 The tool is designed to gather as many 'raw' artifacts as possible for easier use in downstream data analysis pipelines.